What We Do

 Celebrate Recovery is a faith-based program designed to help people struggling with hurts, hang-ups, and habits by helping them navigate the recovery process.
 Celebrate Recovery is based on eight Recovery Principles that are aligned with the 12-step recovery process.

 Positive Peer Pressure (P3)

-P3 clubs have been initiated in the high schools and middle schools in Roane County.
+P3 clubs have been initiated in the middle schools in Roane County.
 P3 clubs follow the curriculum of the nationally recognized Students Against Destructive Decisions (SADD) program.
 The mission of SADD is to provide students with the best prevention tools possible to deal with issues surrounding underage drinking, drug use, impaired driving and other destructive behaviors.
-Funding for many P3 activities is provided by the East Tennessee Foundation
+Funding for many P3 activities is provided by the East Tennessee Foundation.

 - Developing and launching a media campaign focused on substance abuse prevention and Neonatal Abstinence Syndrome (NAS).